 Know how these programs are constructed.

 Before scouring your CRM for donation matching opportunities, take the time to understand how these programs are set up.
-That way, your team can guide donors through the process.
+Dedicated matching gift training can go a long way in empowering your team to successfully guide donors through the process.

 Companies create guidelines to ensure the donations they’re giving will make a difference in causes that align with their objectives.
 Our guide to corporate matching gifts breaks these guidelines down into a few pieces, including: